-$$t = t$$ | EQUALSINTRO
+$$t = t$$ | EqualsIntro

 This rule tells us that the object described by a term t (which must be well-formed) is the same object as the one described by t, which makes sense because t can not describe more than one object.
 It also is the only direct way to prove equality.
-The principle behind this rule is Reflexivity, that is, any object is equal to itself.
+The principle behind this rule is that any object is equal to itself.6 where χ' is χ , but some occurrences of t_1 are replaced by t_2 .